Detailed course offerings (Time Schedule) are available for

 MyPlan Course Details: ESRM 399 (student access only)

-ESRM 400 Natural Resource Conflict Management (3) I&S/NW Ryan
+ESRM 400 Natural Resource Conflict Management (3) I&S/NW C. RYAN

 Introduction to the causes, dynamics, and consequences of natural resource conflicts as well as the range of procedural interventions used to manage conflict.
 Specific cases of environmental conflict and alternative dispute resolution procedures are examined.
 Emphasis on developing skills to effectively analyze, manage, and resolve natural resource conflicts.
 Offered: W.